 In July 1843, Collins had to resume anti-slavery work when he was assigned to assist Frederick Douglass during a recruiting stop at Syracuse.
 Abolition was still a widely unpopular cause, and Collins had failed to secure a hall where Douglass could speak.
 Instead, on July 30, the great orator delivered a historic lecture at Fayette Park, now Firefighters’ Memorial Park in downtown Syracuse.
 To Douglass’s intense annoyance, Collins’s own remarks said little about ending slavery, but instead promoted his communalist project.
 Much time was devoted to a scheme to abolish private property whose debt to Fourier’s theories was unclear.
 Douglass angrily complained to the Anti-Slavery Society’s headquarters in Boston, threatening to resign if he had to work again with someone who viewed abolition work as "a mere stepping stone to his own private theory of the right of property holdings."
 Collins was dismissed.

-For better or worse, Collins was free to devote himself to the Skaneateles Community full-time.
+For better or worse, Collins was thus freed to devote himself to the Skaneateles Community full-time.
 In August 1843, he paid $15,000 (a sum he had raised from others) to purchase a 300-acre farm with buildings in the hamlet of Mottville, outside Skaneateles.
 On October 14, the community was formally launched with a convention held in the property’s barn.
 Speakers included Collins and the atheist firebrand Ernestine L. Rose.
-Attendees included Jezekiah Joslyn, his wife Helen, and their teenaged daughter, the future suffrage activist Matilda Joslyn Gage.
+Attendees included Jezekiah Joslyn, his wife Helen, and their teenaged daughter Matilda, in future the suffrage activist Matilda Joslyn Gage.

 On November 19, 1843, Collins published a set of "articles of disbelief," formally committing the Community to a radical program of atheism, free love, rejection of government authority, the renunciation of private property, vegetarianism, and the like.
 This was too much for the Joslyns and four other original Community members, who promptly withdrew.
 Collins backtracked and issued a more moderate statement that said in part, “We repudiate all creeds, sects, and parties … We estimate a man by his acts rather than by his particular belief.”
 The Joslyn family and the others who had withdrawn did not return; more followed.